FacilityApi/FacilityApi.github.io/reference/preview/master/Facility.CodeGen.Markdown/MarkdownGenerator/NoHttp.md

 # MarkdownGenerator.NoHttp property

-True if HTTP documentation should be omitted.
+True if the HTTP documentation should be omitted.

 ```csharp
 public bool NoHttp { get; set; }